replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 ### Docker

+* Docker is not being installed on EL 8.
 * /var/lib/docker has at least 30GiB total space and is less than 80% full.
 (Warn when more than 60% full).

 ### Containerd